Lady Narcissa Fidante

 When her mind was discomposed, a book was the opiate that lulled it to repose.

 Description: With aristocratic features and a willowy frame, Narcissa has all the makings of a regal bearing.
-Large, brown almond eyes are framed with thick lashes and set beneath meticulously manicured brows.
-Raven hair contrasts wonderfully with her fair skin and is allowed to tumble freely in its loose, natural curls just past her shoulders.
+Large, golden almond-shaped eyes are framed with thick lashes and set beneath meticulously manicured brows.
+Raven hair contrasts starkly against her marmoreal skin and is allowed to tumble freely in its loose, natural curls down her back.
+A smattering of pale freckles crosses her nose, gracing the lines of her sharp cheekbones.
 The cupid's bow of her full lips is mercurial, twisting into smirks as often as it may a winsome smile.

 Personality: Equipped with a dark sense of humor and penchant for sepulchral poetry, Narcissa gets a bad rap as a pessimist.
 If one were to ask her, she'd remark that she's a realist tarrying on the tendency of the dismal.
 She is not without her joys nor does she shun happiness, but her tastes do leave her regarded as perculiar and quirky outside of her closeknit circle of acquaintances.
 Narcissa is more at home with her books than she would ever be in a crowd, an introvert to the core.